project-bankrank/bankrank/README.md

 3. Install necessary dependencies with `npm i`
 4. Run `npm run engine` to execute the scraping engine on all the productScripts
 5. Successful results are output to `outputs/bank-data.csv`
-   > This file is cleared after every execution
+   > Note: This file is cleared after every execution
 6. Errors are output to `outputs/errors.txt`
    > This file retains all errors, with each execution block starting with `==== START OF LOGS FROM EXECUTION AT {DATE}` and ending with `==== END OF LOGS FROM EXECUTION AT {DATE}`